 And for the worshipfull union between the soul and body,

-that mankind shall be restored from double death,
+mankind shall be surely restored from double death.

 had taken man’s lower nature,

-of which the highest was united to Him in the first making.
+in which the highest was united to Him in that first making.

 And these two parts were in Christ,